pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ### script

 Inside of the optional script folder, scripts can be placed which can contain more complex business logic if required.
-By default such scripts are written in JavaScript.
+By default, such scripts are written in JavaScript.
 Optionally also Python or Groovy are available (ask [support@pipeforce.io](mailto:support@pipeforce.io) if required).
 For example:

 ```
 global/app/myApp/script/helloworld